Pass law

 In South Africa under apartheid, and South West Africa (now Namibia), pass laws served as an internal passport system designed to racially segregate the population, restrict movement of individuals, and allocate low-wage migrant labor.
-Also known as the natives' law, these laws severely restricted the movements of Black South African and other racial groups by confining them to designated areas.
-Initially applied to African men, attempts to enforce pass laws on women in the 1910s and 1950s sparked significant protests.
+Also known as the natives' law, these laws severely restricted the movements of Black South Africans, Indian South Africans and Cape Coloureds by confining them to designated areas.
+Initially applied to Black men, attempts to enforce pass laws on women between the 1910s and 1950s sparked significant protests.
 Pass laws remained a key aspect of the country's apartheid system until their effective termination in 1986.
-The pass document used to enforce these laws was derogatorily referred to as the dompas (dompas).
+The pass document used to enforce these laws was derogatorily referred to as the dompas (Afrikaans for 'stupid pass').

 Early history

-The first internal passports in South Africa were introduced on 27 June 1797 by the Earl Macartney in an attempt to prevent Africans from entering the Cape Colony.
+The first internal passports in South Africa were introduced on 27 June 1797 by the Earl Macartney in an attempt to prevent Black people from entering the Dutch Cape Colony.
 The Cape Colony was merged with the two Afrikaner republics in Southern Africa to form the Union of South Africa in 1910.
 By this time, versions of pass laws existed elsewhere.
 A major boost for their utilization was the rise of the mining sector from the 1880s: pass laws provided a convenient means of controlling workers' mobility and enforcing contracts.

-In 1896 the South African Republic brought in two pass laws which required Africans to carry a metal badge.
+In 1896 the South African Republic brought in two pass laws which required Black people to carry a metal badge.
 Only those employed by a master were permitted to remain on the Rand.
 Those entering a "labour district" needed a special pass which entitled them to remain for three days.